 Unfortunately, there’s no such thing as a one size fits all solution.
 However, it is possible to find something that’s far more sophisticated than a spreadsheet booking system while ticking most of your boxes.

 But first, you need to figure out what those are.
 What does your business require in an online booking system?
 What are your non-negotiables?
-What can you live without for the time being as you wait on a feature request that might never come to fruition?
+What can you live without for the time being as you wait on a feature request to come to fruition?

 To help you out, we’ve compiled a list of top things to consider in your search: